Every successful marketing strategy has one secret behind it – knowing your audience.

 This is where buyer personas enter the scene.
 Everyone in the marketing realm uses these nifty profiles as a reference when dealing with customers.
 But what is a buyer persona, and how do you make one?
 Read on for the answers!

-In simple words, buyer personas are semi-fictional profiles marketing teams use to portray the ideal customer – in even simpler terms, it’s something that helps businesses get to know their buyer.
+In simple words, buyer personas are semi-fictional profiles marketing teams use to portray the ideal customer.
+In even simpler terms, it helps businesses get to know their buyer.

 Buyer personas generally include the customer demographic, motivations, goals, behavior, etc., which marketers learn by studying customer data (collected through surveys) and doing extensive market research.

-Essentially, a buyer persona tells you what your prospective customer thinks and does when they need products or services you want to sell.
+Essentially, a buyer persona tells you what prospective customers think and do when they need products or services you want to sell.
 It studies how your target customers weigh their options of whether or not they would buy your product or service.